Nail your bride speech

 - sing the praises of the woman you’ve just married

-Here’s the people you may want to consider thanking
+Here’re the people you may want to thank

 - your parents